XI-ART-SPZOO/defads/README.md

 # DefAds
-A module with a set of multiplatfoorm ads functions for Defold
+A module with a set of multiplatfoorm ads helper for Defold Work with the following extensions/adplatforms:
+- IronSource
+- ApplovinMax (Android)
+- Poki
+- GameDistribution
+- Yandex
+- CrazyGames
+- FBistance
+- And simulate AD flow in Defold editor

 ## Installation
 You can use DefMath in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: